What a difference 33 years and 11 different series makes.

 This picture (click to zoom), charts out the evolution of the artwork.

-Season 5 of the anime had a HUGE art upgrade from the seasons before it - the colours are more sophisticated and stick closer to Himaruya's colour charts, the hands actually look like hands (not hand-shaped-blobs) and generally look better - though on whether the 'added girliness' to characters like England is an improvement or not.
+Season 5 of the anime had a HUGE art upgrade from the seasons before it - the colours are more sophisticated and stick closer to Himaruya's colour charts, the hands actually look like hands (not hand-shaped-blobs) and generally look better.

 Vinland Saga, when it changed from being a weekly Shonen to a monthly Seinen, the art became much more detailed and a few of the character designs were tweaked.
 Most notably with Bjorn, a character that went from being a slightly pudgy Big Guy who could easily be described as fat, to a burly wall of berserker muscle.